Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 Several factors drive this alarming expansion:

-1. Automation and Ransomware as a Service (RaaS): Cybercriminals now rent ready made ransomware kits on the dark web, complete with dashboards, negotiation chatbots, and automated payment systems.
-This “plug and play” model empowers less skilled actors to launch high impact attacks at a fraction of the effort.
+• Automation and Ransomware as a Service (RaaS): Cybercriminals now rent ready-made ransomware kits on the dark web, complete with dashboards, negotiation chatbots, and automated payment systems.
+This “plug and play” model empowers less skilled actors to launch high-impact attacks.

-2. AI Enhanced Tactics: Machine learning tools help adversaries craft more convincing phishing emails, analyze network defenses, and even negotiate ransoms in real time.
-The result is faster compromise, more lucrative payouts, and a constantly shifting threat landscape.
+• AI Enhanced Tactics: Machine learning tools help adversaries craft more convincing phishing emails, analyze network defenses, and even negotiate ransoms in real time.

 The Human Cost and Financial Toll